Peter De Wint

-Peter De Wint (21 January 1784 – 30 January 1849) was an English landscape painter.
-A number of his pictures are in the National Gallery, the Victoria and Albert Museum and The Collection, Lincoln.
+Peter De Wint (21 January 1784 – 30 January 1849) was a prolific English painter, mostly in landscape painting in oils and watercolour.
+A number of his pictures are in Tate Britain, the Victoria and Albert Museum and The Collection, Lincoln.
 He died in London.

 Biography

 De Wint was the son of an English physician of Dutch extraction who had come to England from New York.
 He was born in Stone, Staffordshire.